Bentleysb/RPG-Init/Manual.md

 The card only displays information if a single player or creature is selected.

-The Name, Type, Alignment, and Abilities fields accept any text input.
+The Name, Type, and Alignment fields accept any text input.
 The Size drop-down has preset creature sizes from the Dungeon&Dragons system.

 The MHP field may contain either a number or a dice expression.